 Get a taste of three local coffee roasters

 Support your local coffee roasters with a purchase of their beans to grind at home, or find them brewed and ready for your cup at a local shop.

 Three roasters to know: Magnolia Coffee Co. roasts beans from distant places like Papua New Guinea and Honduras and has a goal to be socially responsible in their process.
 Family-owned Enderly Coffee Co. was created with the concept of using coffee roasting as a conduit for revitalization and economic opportunity in west Charlotte.
 And Pure Intentions Coffee was founded on the belief that everyone has an emotional connection to coffee.
 The roaster’s “purest intention” is to make that connection with every person who drinks the coffee.

 Find them: All three can be found brewed at Rhino Market & Deli.
 To get you started, Pure Intentions can also be found in brewed and retail forms at popular hangouts including Amélie’s French Bakery & Café, Sunflour Baking Co. and Earl’s Grocery.
 Enderly Coffee Co. can be found brewed and in retail at The Mayobird, Joe’s Doughs and ROOTS Café.
 Magnolia Coffee can be found brewed and in retail at The Common Market.
 Check the roasters’ separate websites for more details and locations.

-Photos: David Johnson, HEX Coffee, CharlotteFive Staff, Rémy Thurston, Jonathan Wells
+Photos: Katie Toussaint, David Johnson, HEX Coffee, CharlotteFive Staff, Rémy Thurston, Jonathan Wells